Learn how to add dimension to papercrafts with different adhesives and paper-shaping techniques by making my beautiful owl SVG!

 I love the simple materials for papercraft projects!
-Now, let me show you where to get my free owl SVG, and then I’ll teach you bring it to life!
+Now, let me show you where to get my free eagle or owl SVG, and then I’ll teach you bring them to life!

 Ready to make this graceful, free owl SVG?
 You’re going to love this!
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.

-Materials to Make a Layered Papercraft Owl SVG
+Materials to Make a Layered Papercraft Eagle or Owl SVG

 - 12″ x 12″ 65 lb Cardstock (Various Colors)

-- Scissors or Cricut Craft Knife — to cut your adhesive materials
+- Scissors or Cricut Craft Knife and self-healing mat — to cut your adhesive materials

 - Craft Glue — I used Bearly Art Precision Glue, my new favorite!

 - Scraper Tool — for creasing and lifting small paper pieces

 - A method to cut your cardstock — I used the amazing Cricut Maker 3 but you can also use the Cricut Maker or Cricut Explore Series machines